ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 	```bash
 cd /etc/ansible/inventories/group_vars
 	```
-- create the file `company.yaml`, which will contain variables which apply to all hosts
+- Create the file `company.yaml`, which will contain variables which apply to all hosts
 	```bash
 vi company.yaml
 	```

 > [!WARNING] The file name must match the group name used in the inventory in this case 'company.yaml'

-- add the following content; this is an example list with the minimum requirements for the example.
+- Add the following content; this is an example list with the minimum requirements for the example.

   The list should be adjusted as needed, each section is marked with:
   "**DO NOT CHANGE**" (Settings should not be changed),